34th INFANTRY REGIMENTS ON CORREGIDOR

 Our first man on Corregidor was Donald Sletten from Thorton, CO., a member of a dive team whose job was to go in ahead and search the landing area for underwater mines.
 When he and one other man surfaced they found the landing boat that brought them in had left without them.
 They quietly slipped ashore and hid until the Infantry unit beached.

 Our first wave of 34th Infantry troops were scheduled to hit Black Beach at 10:30 AM and were 2 minutes early, but no one except the Japanese objected.
-We consisted of "K" Company (Commanded by Captain Frank Centanni from Cleavland, Ohio) and "L" Company (Commanded by Capt Louis Stern from Champaign, IL) with the mission of getting to the top of Malinta Hill and securing same.
+We consisted of "K" Company (Commanded by Captain Frank Centanni from Cleveland, Ohio) and "L" Company (Commanded by Capt Louis Stern from Champaign, IL) with the mission of getting to the top of Malinta Hill and securing same.

 The second wave followed, "I" company commanded by Lt.
 Paul Cain from Ivesdale, IL.